Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 ### Create the gateway class

-Lastly, we will set up our multi-cluster gateway class.
+Lastly, we will set up our multi-cluster GatewayClass.
 In `T1`, run:

 ```bash
 kubectl create -f hack/ocm/gatewayclass.yaml